San Francisco finds new tool for pedestrian safety

 "Because it's one thing to talk about it in the classroom and stand in front of the kids, yeah you should cross the street, but to go through it, it's a concrete way to learn," explained Yee.

-Once the Board of Supervisors voted to fund the 250-thousand dollar project, it was up to the Department of Public Works to find the designer and contractor.
+Once the Board of Supervisors voted to fund the $250,000 project, it was up to the Department of Public Works to find the designer and contractor.

 "It fits in a 30-foot truck so it folds up correctly and we can roll it up.
 It takes about two hours to set up and two hours to take down," said Mohammed Nuru, Director of the Department of Public Works.